-• Information about risks, benefits and the physical experience (see our leaflet Management of miscarriage: the options).
+- Information about risks, benefits and the physical experience (see our leaflet Management of miscarriage). - Help and support in deciding which option to choose more likely to be the one they can best cope with rather than the one they want.